aazaff/teachPaleobiology/LabExercise5.md

 help(vegan::fisher.alpha)
 ````

-### Preston's Lognormal
-Just as Fisher's Alpha estimate of diversity is based on the asusumption that the underlying frequency distribution is logseries, the Preson's estimate is based on the assumption that the observed Frequency Distribution is a truncated lognormal.
-This is exceedingly rare in paleobiology (I've never seen it used in an actual study), though it comes up in ecology from time to time.
-I'm not even going to bother with the derivation because it is so rare.

 ### Chao Estimators
 Another family of extrapolation methods is centred around the idea of "singletons" and "doubletons".
 A singleton is a taxon that is only observed once, and a doubleton is a taxon that is observed at least twice.
 The idea behind these estimator is that if a community is being sampled, and rare species (singletons) are still being discovered, then there are no more rare species to be found.
 If all species have been recovered at least twice, then there are likely no more rare species left.
 In other words, the Chao is basically just a weight proportion of singletons to doubletons.